"Re-Establish My Altar!"

 As people come to the altar in surrender, lives are transformed.
 The altar is a powerful place for evangelism, as people are called to come forward to the altar to receive Christ as Lord.
 People coming forward to the altar because of anointed preaching and the work of the Holy Spirit leads to definite conversions, as the Holy Spirit wondrously produces the new birth in the hearts of the lost.
 "Coming to the altar" is more than just praying a prayer: it means a genuine surrender of your heart and life to Christ.
 Nothing less will do!

 The Spirit is calling us to prayer, with an urgency and a compelling voice.
 2nd Chronicles 7:14 has been a theme verse for seeking restoration, forgiveness and healing.
 May we apply it to our times of prayer: "If my people, who are called by my name, shall humble themselves and pray, and seek my face, and turn from their wicked ways, then I will hear from heaven, I will forgive their sins, and I will heal their land."
-We must "build an altar" today in our hearts.
+We must "build an altar" today in our hearts as we draw near to God in prayer.
 It is an altar of surrender, and an altar of prayer and confession.
-May we be a "people of the altar," who live daily at God's altar of prayer, and who gather together at altars of prayer in our churches.
+May we be a "people of the altar," who live daily at God's altar of prayer, and who gather together at places of prayer in our churches.
 As we pray and seek His face, God will bring healing!

 Jesus said, "If anyone is thirsty, let him come to Me and drink!"
 (John 7:37).
 As we come to the feet of Jesus, He will pour out His Baptism of the Holy Spirit upon a hungry people.
 He will pour water upon the thirsty!
 (Isaiah 44:3).
 Truly there is a great need for people to be baptized in the Spirit, to receive power to witness, and to receive anointing for victorious Christian living.
 Lord, pour out your Spirit in our hearts, in fresh power!

 As people come forward to receive prayer for healing, healing gifts of the Spirit can be given to those in need.
-Elders of the church can anoint with oil, following James 5:14-16, and the prayer of faith will result in healing of the sick.
+Elders of the church can anoint with oil and pray for healing, following the instructions of James 5:14-16.
 In times of seeking God and prayer, powerful miracles have occurred in people's lives through divine healing, opening the door for many people to come to Christ.
 God also sovereignly touches and heals people to demonstrate His compassion and glory.
 Are we seeking and asking for gifts of healing today?
 (1 Cor.
 12:7-11,31; 14:1).

 As people enter into worship at God's altar, the presence of God becomes tangible.
 The atmosphere of worship invites the presence of the Holy Spirit to touch people's hearts.
 "Then I will go to the altar of God, to God my exceeding joy; and on the harp I will praise you, O God, my God."
 (Psalm 43:4).
 In our individual lives or in corporate worship, worshipping God for who He is brings us into an increasing awareness of God's presence and goodness.
 God inhabits the praises of His people (Psalm 22:3).